DSEI Japan 2022 (postponed, TBC) January 26, 2022

 DSEI connects governments, national armed forces, industry thought leaders and the entire defence & security supply chain on a global scale.
 With a range of valuable opportunities for networking, a platform for business, access to relevant content & live-action demonstrations, the DSEI community can strengthen relationships, share knowledge and engage in the latest capabilities across the exhibition’s Aerospace, Land, Naval, Security & Joint Zones.

 Fully supported by the RAF, DSEI’s expanded Aerospace Zone attracts an unrivaled number of international air force delegations, government officials, OEMs, system manufacturers, integrators, Primes and SMEs.

-In 2021 the Aerospace Zone will also feature a Hub dedicated to Space – a platform for showcasing the next generation of technology.
+The Aerospace Zone will also feature a Hub dedicated to Space – a platform for showcasing the next generation of technology.